Do Ducks Eat Fish?

 Do Ducks Really Eat Fish?

 I have always wondered, do ducks eat fish?
 I mean they do float in the pond most of the day, right?
-It turns out that ducks, being the omnivorous foraging cute little creatures that they are that they are, eat just about anything they can fit into their mouths.
+It turns out that ducks, being the omnivorous foraging cute little creatures that they are, eat just about anything they can fit into their mouths.
 Unfortunately, this also includes glass, garbage, and anything else they can find on the ground.
 Please don't litter.

 For the most part, ducks eat the same things other wild birds eat.
 Seeds and nuts are a common snack for these little creatures.
 Ducks also eat insects like flies, bees, and wasps these little ninjas can jump up in the air and snatch a bug almost as fast as you can blink.
 Salamanders and other lizards are on the menu, watch a duck chase a fast lizard through the grass, it’s like watching a kitten and a laser!
 Foul eat meat and proteins too, They really like cooked chicken, cooked duck, and even their own eggs scrambled and fed back to them . . . gross!
 After all of that I am still left asking the question, do ducks eat fish?